Who was St. Brigid and why is she inspiring many 1,500 years after her death? - WTOP News

 HOW IS ST. BRIGID’S DAY BEING COMMEMORATED?

+“It’s too simple to install a relic,” Nulty said.
+Brigid “would call us to do much more.
+She was hospitable.
+She was a peacemaker.
+She was a strong woman of the faith.”

+David Mongey, chair of Into Kildare, the local tourism board, said Brigid remains highly relevant.

-“What amazes me is, 1,500 years later, she’s still remembered with love in Kildare and Ireland,” said David Mongey, chair of Into Kildare, the local tourism board.
-“Her words, her wisdom and her actions mean more today than they ever did, when you think about how we treat our land, how we treat our environment, how we treat our animals, how we treat each other and how we treat ourselves.”
+“What amazes me is, 1,500 years later, she’s still remembered with love in Kildare and Ireland,” he said.
+“Her words, her wisdom and her actions mean more today than they ever did, when you think about how we treat our land … how we treat each other and how we treat ourselves.”

-Several events are being organized by Solas Bhride, Irish for “Light of Brigid,” including a noontime “Pause for Peace.”
-Thousands of students plan to mark the pause on the nearby Curragh Plains by making a human formation of a large St. Brigid’s Cross, shaped by a square with four symmetrical arms.
+Several events are being organized this week by Solas Bhride, Irish for “Light of Brigid,” including a noontime “Pause for Peace” on Thursday.
+Thousands of students gathered at the Curragh Racecourse in (backslash)County Kildare to mark the pause by making a human formation of a large St. Brigid’s Cross, shaped by a square with four symmetrical arms.

-Others around the world are joining in the pause — a minute’s silence at noon local time — said Brigidine Sister Rita Minehan, one of the founders of Solas Bhride.
+Others around the world have been joining in the pause — a minute’s silence at noon local time — said Brigidine Sister Rita Minehan, one of the founders of Solas Bhride.

 “We are sending out a message that we actively oppose warfare in our world and the proliferation of arms,” she said.
 “It’s rather frightening what’s happening in our world.
 It’s sorely in need of peace, and Brigid was renowned as a peacemaker.”

-The group Herstory, which uses arts and education to promote female role models, plans events around Ireland on the holiday and days afterward.
-These include dramatic lightshows in which artistic depictions of Brigid are projected onto historic landmarks.
+The group Herstory, which uses arts and education to promote female role models, has organized events around Ireland on the holiday and days afterward.
+These include lightshows in which artistic depictions of Brigid are projected onto historic landmarks.

-Elsewhere worldwide, Irish-heritage groups plan to mark the day with concerts and cultural events.
-Churches plan Masses in honor of the saint, while Wiccan and other pagan groups plan meditations and other ceremonies in honor of the goddess and in observance of Imbolc.
+Elsewhere worldwide, Irish-heritage groups have been marking the holiday with cultural events.
+Churches have planned Masses in honor of the saint, while Wiccan and other pagan groups have planned meditations and other ceremonies in honor of the goddess.

 Associated Press religion coverage receives support through the AP’s collaboration with The Conversation US, with funding from Lilly Endowment Inc. The AP is solely responsible for this content.